Motomami World Tour: Concert synopsis

 "LAX", in which Rosalía sings about her fears of stardom, serves as the show's first and only interlude, with its lyrics written by a Bic pen being projected on the central screen as they're sung.
 Lightning turns orange and a mic stand is used during "Delirio de Grandeza".
 Rosalía later laments that the show is nearly coming to an end and proceeds to perform "Con Altura", with the crew leaving the stage after its end.
 After a few minutes, the encore begins with the dancers riding scooters as the first chords of "Chicken Teriyaki" start playing, after which pianist Llorenç Barceló comes onstage during "Sakura", which Rosalía sings in an almost theatrical way.
 Jal Joshua walks the runway during a twenty-one-number countdown with Rosalía appearing shortly after to sing an extended version of "CUUUUuuuuuute" before leaving the stage.
 The song "ハピネス" by Japanese musician Sekitō Shigeo is played over the public address system as the audience leaves the venue; the recording is an instrumental version of "Happiness is Me and You" by Gilbert O'Sullivan.

+Commercial performance

+The Motomami World Tour was attended by 440,000 people and grossed $30.4 million from 45 shows, surpassing her previous concert tour, the El Mal Querer Tour, as her highest-grossing tour to date.
+It became the tenth best performing female concert tour of the year worldwide, and the second best-performing female tour by a Spanish-singing act after Karol G's Strip Love Tour.